-The first meeting will kick-off in Springfield and give candidates an opportunity to get a Pork 101 overview of the industry from all aspects, including a state and national perspective and government/regulatory issues facing the industry.
+The first meeting will kick-off in Springfield on May 15-16, 2024 and give candidates an opportunity to get a Pork 101 overview of the industry from all aspects, including a state and national perspective and government/regulatory issues facing the industry.
 Candidates will also be able to have one-on-one conversations with seasoned farmers on their production standards and best management practices.

-The second meeting will focus on the next steps in marketing hogs by hosting a day-long meeting at Smithfield in Monmouth.
-Participants will tour the plant, discuss industry standards, export markets and overall future goals and expectations.
+The second meeting will be held on July 18, 2024 and focus on the next steps in marketing hogs by hosting a day-long meeting at Smithfield processing plant in Illinois.
+Participants will tour a plant, discuss industry standards, export markets and overall future goals and expectations.

-The third meeting will take place in Chicago at ADM where the focus will shift to retail marketing.
-Candidates will gain insight from Chicago Board of Trade representatives, learn about product promotion, and how to educate urban legislators and general consumers about the pork industry.
+The third meeting, held on October 21-22, 2024 will take place in Chicago, where the focus will shift to retail marketing.
+Candidates will learn about product promotion, retail and foodservice trends and how to educate urban stakeholders and general consumers about the pork industry.

-Selected candidates must be able to attend the four meetings and are encouraged to attend one of the two legislative fly-ins to Washington D.C.
+Selected candidates must be able to attend the three meetings in 2024 and are encouraged to attend one of the two legislative fly-ins to Washington D.C. in 2025.
 Men and women ages 25- 40 who have an interest in the pork industry are encouraged to apply.
 Selected participants will not be responsible for any expenses to participate in the program.